 American viewers looking for British TV shows and movies can often be stymied by a byzantine system of international rights and a scattered system of streaming services that carry different slices of U.K. content.
-Yet we can’t get enough: British actors win Academy Awards at a remarkable rate, while the TV world obsesses over shows like Call the Midwife, Peaky Blinders, and Luther (to say nothing of your The Crowns and Downton Abbeys).
+Yet we can’t get enough: British actors win Academy Awards at a remarkable rate, while the TV world obsesses over shows like Call the Midwife, Peaky Blinders, and Luther (to say nothing of your The Crowns and Bridgertons).
+The recent release of Downton Abbey: A New Era proves that the international passion for everything British is still going strong.
 Anglophiles simply love this stuff, and as more fans of British TV and film cut their cords to cable and satellite, they’re turning to streaming services for their needs.
 Let us guide the way.

-What to Watch: Line of Duty, Midsomer Murders, Doc Martin, Murdoch Mysteries, Foyle’s War
+What to Watch: Line of Duty, Midsomer Murders, Doc Martin, Murdoch Mysteries, Resort to Murder

 Monthly Cost: $5.99

 In February 2021, the BBC launched its own streaming service dedicated entirely to nonfiction storytelling.
 Love crime documentaries but want to know about a few true stories from across the pond?
 This is the place to be.
 How about an impression of world politics from somewhere other than the United States?
 Check this place out.
 With a dense catalogue of news specials, documentary films, and TV shows, this is a great streaming service for anyone looking for a different perspective on what’s happening around the world.

 What to Watch: Inside the EU: The Mad World of Brexit, The Anti-Vax Conspiracy, Queen Victoria and Her Nine Children, Confessions of a Serial Killer, The Trump Show